Thomas Albert Fulton Obituary (1937 - 2021) Kearney Hub

-Celebration of life service will be 10:30 a.m.
-Thursday at All Faiths Funeral Home in Grand Island.
-The Revs.
-CL Wimer and Daniel Naranjo will officiate.
-Livestreaming will be available on Tom's obituary page at giallfaiths.com.
+Celebration of life service will be at 10:30 a.m. on Thursday at All Faiths Funeral Home in Grand Island.
+The Rev's CL Wimer and Daniel Naranjo will officiate.
+Livestreaming will be available on Tom's obituary page at www.giallfaiths.com.

 --

 Tom was born on Nov.
-22, 1937, in Red Cloud to William and Dorette (Crow) Fulton.
-He graduated from Guide Rock High School in 1956.
+22, 1937, in Red Cloud the son of William and Dorette (Crow) Fulton.
+He graduated from Guide Rock High School class of 1956.
 His high school baseball team won state his senior year.
 Tom served in the U.S. Air Force from 1957-1963.

 On Oct.
 6, 1963 he married Sharon Griess in Aurora.
 This union was blessed with daughters, Charlene, Renee, Teresa and Amy.
 They purchased the family farm near Boelus in 1967.
 In 1975 the family moved to Gibbon where Tom continued his employment with Gibbon Packing.
 He retired from Gibbon Packing after 36 years of service.